 Members: Simon McGarrigle, Caroline Bentley, James Hassey, Kate O’Donovan, Daniel Wrafter

 - Promote and develop lifesaving sport in Ireland

 - Improve liaison with Swim Ireland in relation to our NGB funding

 - Improve liaison with the Federation of Irish Sport

 - Manage International and National Competitions

-- Train & appoint Coaches, Referees and Officials
+- Appoint Coaches, Referees and Officials for competitions.

 - Ensure all WADA regulations are enforced for our athletes

 - Manage International Life Saving Sport & Competitions

 - Liaison with the Olympic Council of Ireland